StuPro-TOSCAna/TOSCAna/docs/dev/model/tosca-elements.md

 Whenever the term `TOSCA Element` is mentioned, it refers to one of the classes which are used to model TOSCA types, e.g., `WebServer`, `ContainerCapability`, `Requirement` or `HostedOn`.

 ### TOSCA Elements are only wrappers
-When interacting with a TOSCA element, for example with an instance of the `MysqlDatabase` class, it seems its implemented like a plain POJO class:
+When interacting with a TOSCA element, e.g. with an instance of the `MysqlDatabase` class, it seems its implemented like a plain POJO class:

 ```java
 String dbName = node.getDatabaseName();